-Meet us online for a Live Virtual Field Trip.
+Meet us online for a Virtual Educational Program.
 Choose from our themed programs or let us partner with you to create a special program to meet your student’s needs.
-Virtual Field Trips are available on select dates from January through April and in November.
+Virtual Programs are available on select dates from January through April and in November.

 Let us come to you with our Moveable Museum program.
 Invite a costumed interpreter, curator, or naturalist – along with their trunk full of activities and learning materials – into your classroom, community center, or library.
 Moveable Programs can be scheduled year-round based on availability.

 GRANT FUNDING: Various generous donors allow GCV&M to offer grant funding to schools that meet certain qualifications.
 All RCSD schools, including public charters, are eligible for free student admission and transportation.
 Any rural/suburban school district where 50% or more students qualify for free/reduced lunch is also eligible for free student admission.
 Each teacher at qualifying schools can use these grants for two programs per academic year.

 Book a program today

 Questions about our Education Programs?
 Contact our Education Team at firstname.lastname@example.org or (585) 294-8254.